67hz/vim-lldb/README.md

 Installation
 ------------

-The recommended install procedure for any plugin is to use Vim's native package manager.
+The recommended install procedure for any plugin is with Vim's native package manager.
-See `:help packages` for details
+See `:help packages` for details.

 System Requirements